How To Network At Virtual Conferences

 A full list of authors who will be presenting alongside their research topics will be available on the conference schedule.
 Make note of which authors you may want to connect and network with in advance of the conference.
 You can even connect with them on social media such as LinkedIn beforehand.
 Download the conference schedule here.

 There are multiple breaks scheduled across the week between sessions, providing you with the perfect opportunity to get networking with other attendees.
-Connect with other attendees by organising some virtual coffee breaks!
+Join our exclusive Slack channel which you can sign up for in our members area (which you gain access to once you register for the conference) and connect with other attendees by organising some virtual coffee breaks!
+If you need assistance with accessing our Slack channel be sure to get in touch with us at email@example.com.

 Despite what some may believe, virtual events certainly do not lessen the amount of networking opportunities for those who attend.
 It’s simply up to you, the attendee, to put in as much effort as you would face-to-face.
 Be sure to use these tips on how to network virtually in order to make the most out of any virtual conference experience you may encounter.
 Don’t forget to attend our LinkedIn event to make yourself visible to other attendees, and if you haven’t already register for your place at Cyber Science 2020 today!